FAQ

 The term "euro doberman" usually refers to eastern european showlines, often oversized hypertypes.
 Our pedigrees are comprised of mostly Western European working lines, with small outcrosses here and there to some east euro showlines and some american showlines.
 On each individual dog's page you'll find a link to their pedigree, and we're happy to answer any questions anyone may have about our pedigrees!
 We do not breed for oversized dogs, we do not breed for big heads or chests.
 Dobermans area medium sized breed, and we value athleticism and health over size.

-Do Benchmark Dobermans resource guard?
+Do Benchmark Dobermanns resource guard?

 Our dogs tend to have high genetic possession, a trait that aides in their working abilities as PPD's and bitesport dogs, but we have never owned a doberman who had resource guarding issues.
 Many RG issues stem from a genetic predisposition, but can also be created by improper handling.
 Our dogs eat their meals in their crates, and get high value chews either in their crates or closely supervised.
 We have no issues being able to take food or other resources from our dogs.
 In a bitesport dog, RG would be a dangerous and highly undesireable trait- typically the dogs most valued resource is the bite equipment (sleeves etc), and the handler needs to be able to take them from the dog without risk of being seriously bitten.

 Our dogs are working lines, so for the most part we are not producing lazy dogs that are content to spend most of their time on a couch.
 However they are not out of control maniacs either.
-Our dogs tend to be medium to high energy, and medium to high drive (with the exception of our American showline outcrosses who can be lower energy and low drive).
-While we are working hard to improve the working Doberman with better drive, better nerve and more stability, the majority of what we produce are nice stable working dogs suitable for most dedicated handlers in bitesports and performance venues (Rally, Obedience, Agility, Barn Hunt, etc).
+Our dogs tend to be medium to high energy, and medium to high drive (with the exception of our American showline outcrosses who can be medium to low energy and low drive).
+While we are working hard to improve the working Doberman with better drive, better nerve and more stability, the majority of what we produce are nice, stable working dogs suitable for most dedicated handlers in bitesports and performance venues (Rally, Obedience, Agility, Barn Hunt, etc).
 The vast majority of our own dogs and dogs we produce have a great off switch and make wonderful family dogs when not working.
 They spend their down time holding down the couch, taking turns sleeping in our bed, going for neighborhood walks with our kids, and enjoying the cushy pet life.
 A dog who can't be kept in the house as a pet when not working is not desirable to most, even top level competitors.
 Working dogs should be able to also be calm family companions, provided their physical and mental needs are being met.
 Please keep in mind your Doberman is not public property and advocate for their personal space.
 Don't let people hug and hang on your dog, put their face in your dog's face, or roll around with your dog.
 Dogs of any breed should always be closely supervised with children, as children are often rough or disrespectful of dogs without any malicious intent.
 Even the most loving and patient dog can bite if hurt, teased or mistreated.

 Does Benchmark Dobermans provide breeding rights with their puppies?

 All of our puppies leave here on limited registration, but breeding rights may be opened once the dog is fully health tested and titled.
+We do not "sell" breeding rights with puppies.

 What does Benchmark look for in an outside stud?